-You must be thinking if it is really so secluded and beautiful, it must be too far away from the city, Right?
+You must be thinking if it is so secluded and beautiful, it must be too far away from the city, Right?

-Not really, it is just 60 km from the Pune city and about 150 km from Mumbai.
-If you are staying in Pune or Mumbai, surely, you must have visited Lonavala, Khandala, Lavasa and a few more renowned places, that too ample times.
-No doubt, these places are beautiful and worth a visit but exploring any hidden gem can leave you awestruck and make you rethink of planning journeys in a different way furthermore.
+Not really, it is just 60 km from Pune city and about 150 km from Mumbai.
+If you are staying in Pune or Mumbai, surely, you must have visited Lonavala, Khandala, Lavasa, and a few more renowned places, that too ample times.
+No doubt, these places are beautiful and worth a visit but exploring any hidden gem can leave you awestruck and make you rethink planning journeys in a different way furthermore.

-I started from Pune and took Mumbai-Pune highway, I absolutely enjoyed the ride because of the drizzly weather.
+I started from Pune and took the Mumbai-Pune highway, I enjoyed the ride because of the drizzly weather.
 After reaching halfway, that is, Kanhe region, I witnessed, the scenery started changing gradually going farther.
-Slowly, leaving behind the city life, started entering into the place where there was more of greenery on all sides and less urbanization.
+Slowly, leaving behind the city life, started entering into the place where there was more greenery on all sides and less urbanization.

 I realized driving to this place was a wise decision, relying on public transport won’t have been a good idea, owing to the less frequency of buses here.
 In this whole region, I saw only a few buses plying throughout.

 Now, these little waterfalls at every nook and corner started adding more charm to this land.
 I found this place perfect for trekking junkies also, it would have been fun to trek those small patches.
 But, I was running short of time, so kept this thing for the next trip.

 I stopped near the lakeside and sat here for a while.
 It is beautiful and calm still not a safe lake for swimming.
 The warning board there also tells “Do not enter the lake” because of reptiles, weeds, and quicksand.
-After exploring this place a little, I again drove towards Khandi region, and the journey yet continued with endless greenery and waterfalls.
+After exploring this place a little, I again drove towards the Khandi region, and the journey yet continued with endless greenery and waterfalls.

 This isn’t only, there’s much more at this place, going ahead one can quench their waterfall thirst in this land full of it.
-There are huge waterfalls – Laalwadi waterfall and Bendewadi waterfall ahead, where adrenaline junkies come for waterfall rappelling, trekking and of course to take a bath under it.
+There are huge waterfalls – Laalwadi waterfall and Bendewadi waterfall ahead, where adrenaline junkies come for waterfall rappelling, trekking, and of course to take a bath under it.
 Even if you don’t wish to do either of them, you can simply sit there in peace and enjoy the beauty of the falls and views all around.

 Also, owing to less popularity, I didn’t see many people and felt as if I own this wonderland. 😛 To reach near the waterfall, I climbed some rocks and sat near it.
 The experience of sitting right near the falls and enjoying getting wet in the showers of flying water was incredible.
-The huge falls falling on the rocks and splashing water is a wonderful sight in itself.
+The huge fall falling on the rocks and splashing water is a wonderful sight in itself.
 But more than the beauty of the falls, what I usually enjoy the most is the bathing.
 But this time, I just sat quietly near the waterfall and enjoyed the views! 🙂

-Also, there is a Jagtap Waterfall apart from Laalwadi and Bendewadi, which comes under a private property and can be accessed by paying 100 bucks.
-Although it is the first roadside waterfall that comes along the way, I somehow missed seeing it and while returning it was about 6 PM and the property got closed. 🙁
+Also, there is a Jagtap Waterfall apart from Laalwadi and Bendewadi, which comes under private property and can be accessed by paying 100 bucks.
+Although it is the first roadside waterfall that comes along the way, I somehow missed seeing it and while returning it was about 6 PM, and the property got closed. 🙁